Obtain your Black Gold Cooperative Library System Library Card.

 Some important information is not listed in the OPAC.
 This includes government documents, pamphlets, telephone books, and microfilms.
 Library staff also maintains several in house databases such as a local history file consisting of over 8,400 newspaper clippings covering the Santa Maria Valley and the Central Coast region, an obituary file providing access to more than 64,800 records and a local clubs and organizations file.
 If you can't find something, please ask at the Information Desk upstairs.

 If the item you want is on loan to someone else, or not immediately available at your library, you may ask the reference staff to place a hold for you.
 You may place the hold yourself at the library OPAC or from your home computer via the Internet.
-You will need to have a Personal Identification Number (PIN) and your library card number in order to place the hold yourself.

 To place a hold on an item, follow these instructions: